 Influenza, or flu as it’s more commonly known, is around all year.
-However here in the U.K. at this time of year we start thinking about ‘seasonal flu’, so called because it is common in the winter months.
+However, here in the U.K. from December onwards we start thinking about ‘seasonal flu’, so called because it is common in the winter months.

 Main symptoms include a high temperature, feeling tired and achy, and a chesty cough.
 All of these things start suddenly.
 The symptoms may appear similar to a cold, but flu is a very different set of viruses.
 And symptoms are more severe and longer lasting.
 Speak to your GP if you are concerned.